JidapaTH/RemindMeChatbot/README.md

 2. once the installation is done, run a command `ngrok http 3000` to open server in port 3000.

 ### Create Facebook App

+### Backend

+I picked SQLite as my chatbot backend to keep my TODO list.
+The reason is because SQLite is one of the most basic database to work with and my data load will be very tiny.